Tips And Diabetes-friendly Options At Your Favorite Fast-food Chains

 3. Choose Better Bread

 A breakfast sandwich is the quintessential grab-and-go fast food breakfast, but can it be a good fast food breakfast for diabetes?
 A croissant or biscuit can be high in calories and fat, while a bagel can have enough carbs for two meals.
-Tortillas for breakfast burritos and wraps can vary wildly, with small ones often being reasonable.
+Tortillas for breakfast burritos and wraps can vary greatly, with small ones often being reasonable.
 Toast and English muffins tend to be more reasonable choices to depend on.
-Try to aim for a whole wheat or whole grain bagel, english muffin or toast if available.
+Try to aim for a whole wheat or whole grain version of an English muffin, piece of toast, or a small tortilla if available.

 Good choice: a breakfast sandwich with egg and cheese on an English muffin.

 4. Beware of Portion Sizes

 Your blood sugar management strategy includes keeping meals reasonably small so blood sugar does not spike and weight stays down.
 A massive fast food breakfast does not fit into this strategy!
 A small order of a breakfast sandwich, burrito, or anything else can have half the calories, fat, and carbs (particularly watching carbs per serving) of a large order.
 If the fast food joint does not offer a smaller version, take portion control into your own hands and have half of whatever you ordered.